-One of the main missions of providing a sustainable environment for smart cities is monitoring and controlling the city pollution.
+One of the main missions of providing a sustainable environment for smart cities is monitoring and controlling city pollution.
+IoT based environmental sensors are one of the most important parts of the smart city solutions.
 This means reducing the current levels of pollution and implementing measures to control future pollution generation.
-The former target is achieved by deploying a network of efficient pollution monitoring devices across the city which can analyze all the critical ambient air pollutants.
+The former target is achieved by deploying a network of efficient air pollution monitoring devices across the city that can analyze all the critical ambient air pollutants.
 This can be accomplished by continuously monitoring these cities using the Internet of Things (IoT) technology to minimize the environmental impact and maximize efficiency.
 Currently, out of 5000 cities in India, only 24 are performing real-time ambient air quality monitoring.

 Smart ways like encouraging public commutes, manufacturing fuel-efficient vehicles, energy-saving appliances, environment-friendly products, and more stringent industrial and transportation regulations for pollution controls are being deployed to prevent pollution generation and reduce carbon footprint.

 Making a city smart means implementing smart solutions and technologies.
 Smart cities aim to operate as one big data-driven ecosystem to bring down pollution, accidents, congestion, and inconvenience rates.
 Technologies used for smart cities should be able to share data in an efficient, secure and open manner.